The Beacon Orthopaedics Tactical Performance & Rehabilitation Program Providing care for those who protect and serve us.

 Work-Related Injury

-We would work with you workers compensation provider and follow department procedures following an on-duty incident to assist in expediting care if needed from an orthopedic standpoint.
-We also would be able to provide follow up care (rehabilitation) for progressing the employee to return to work, including work conditioning.
+We work with your workers compensation provider and follow departmental procedures following an on-duty incident to assist in expediting orthopedic care.
+We also provide follow-up care (rehabilitation) to assist the employee's return to work, including work conditioning.

 Non-Work Related Injury

-We serve a liaison for your employees with our physicians.
-If they suffer an injury off-duty and need to have it evaluated, we can do an assessment and determine a plan of care for them.
-This plan can be doing rehabilitation with our team to get back, or if they need a referral for further examination with our physicians we can serve as a way to expedite care.
+We serve as liaisons for your employees with our physicians.
+When off-duty injuries occur, and evaluations are necessary, we can do an assessment and determine a plan of care.
+The plan may include rehabilitation or a referral for further care with an orthopedic specialist.

 Healthy Lifestyle Maintenance

-We provide educational programming for your department on a variety of topics including nutrition, sleep, and mental health training.
+We provide educational programming for your department on various topics, including nutrition, sleep, and mental health training.

 Program Benefits